sticknycu/DataStructures-Java/README.md

 # DataStructures-Java
-This repository contain every Data Structures I have learned, in Java, during a Udemy Course.
+This repository contain every Data Structures I have learned, in Java, during an Udemy Course.